carueda/tscfg/README.md

 Feel free to fork, enter issues/reactions, submit PRs, etc.

-## configuration spec
+## configuration schema

-In tscfg's approach, the configuration spec itself is any source parseable by Typesafe Config, so the familiar syntax/format and loading mechanisms are used.
+In tscfg's approach, the configuration schema itself can be captured in any source parseable by Typesafe Config, so the familiar syntax/format and loading mechanisms are used.

 For example, from this configuration: